Ahead of House debt ceiling vote, Biden shores up Democrats and McCarthy scrambles for GOP support

 McCarthy told lawmakers that number was higher if the two-year spending caps were extended, which is no guarantee.

 House Democratic leader Hakeem Jeffries said it was up to McCarthy to turn out votes from some two-thirds of the Republican majority, a high bar the speaker may not be able to reach.
-Some 218 votes are needed for passage in the 435-member House.
+In the 435-member House, 218 votes are needed for passage.

 Still, Jeffries said the Democrats would do their part to avoid failure.